romainchapou/confiture.nvim/README.md

 - `@run`: launch the command in a new terminal window (if not specified otherwise, see the `RUN_IN_TERM` variable)
 - any other command: will be be launched with a call to `:!`

+If this default behaviour doesn't suit you, you can always launch any command with [tpope/vim-dispatch](https://github.com/tpope/vim-dispatch) or the integrated nvim terminal using `:ConfitureDispatch` and `:ConfitureTerm`.

 Variables can be used in your command definition using the `${var}` syntax, as well as other commands using the `@{cmd}` syntax (see the example section).